grafana/agent/docs/sources/flow/monitoring/debugging.md

 ![](../../../assets/ui-home-page.png)

 The home page shows a table of components defined in the config file along with their health.

-Clicking **View** navigates to the [Component detail page](#component-detail-page) for that component.
+Click **View** on a row in the table to navigate to the [Component detail page](#component-detail-page) for that component.

-Clicking the Grafana Agent logo navigates back to the home page.
+Click the Grafana Agent logo to navigate back to the home page.

 ### Graph page